haacked/haacked.com/_posts/archived/2004-08-13-question-when-is-a-good-time-to-call-gccollect.aspx.markdown

 ---
 layout: post
-title: "Question: When Is A Good Time To Call GC.Collect()?"
+title: 'Question: When Is A Good Time To Call GC.Collect()?'
 date: 2004-08-13 -0800
 comments: true
 disqus_identifier: 918
 categories: []
+redirect_from: "/archive/2004/08/12/question-when-is-a-good-time-to-call-gccollect.aspx/"
 ---

 **Answer:** When you don't have enough change for the phone booth.

 I'll be here all week, thank you very much.
 Bad pun notwithstanding, the